hth/receipt/documentation/nginx/ssl-install/README.md

 ###Step 1: Create CSR – Certificate Signing Request on Nginx Server###

-Create a directory to store keys & certifcates for example.com domain.
+Create a directory to store keys & certificates for example.com domain.
 You can use any directory.
 Following example uses these conventions.

     mkdir /var/www/example.com/cert/
     cd /var/www/example.com/cert/